-Renowned artist, Jerry Thomas’s stunning depictions of the wildlife, landscapes, history and personalities of the American West have garnered him wide acclaim.
+Renowned artist, sculptor and historian, Jerry Thomas’s stunning depictions of the wildlife, landscapes, history and personalities of the American West have garnered him wide acclaim.
 His attention and passion for accurately capturing, portraying and researching his subjects is a hallmark of his beautifully designed images.

 Jerry’s artwork is collected and displayed worldwide and has been featured on many book and magazines covers and articles, television shows and documentaries.
 Through his artwork, Jerry has helped to fund and promote the preservation of important wildlife habitat restoration projects in the U.S., Mexico and Canada and has been instrumental in the preservation of national landmarks and historic sites.